 We encourage our children to read both in and out of school.
 Your children's reading skills will be of great benefit to them across the entire curriculum.
 Writing notes in your child's reading record will encourage them and help us to see how they are getting on outside of school.
 The weekly guided reading and comprehension sessions are another valuable opportunity to hear them read and help develop their understanding.
 During these sessions the children will draw on their inference skills as well as developing a number of other strategies to help them with their reading.

-I have loved leading forest school sessions with the infant class and can already see the many benefits it is having.
-Sessions will continue to take place in school grounds as well as in the nearby forest schools site.
+I love leading forest school sessions with the infant class and see the many benefits it has.
+Sessions will continue to take place in school grounds as well as in the nearby forest schools site on Mondays.
 I am excited for the sessions to come and believe that forest school is an incredibly rewarding and important experience for all.
 It is important their clothing keeps them warm and dry as we go outside in almost all weather conditions.